Residence Museum > Stone Rooms

 Picture: Enfilade of the Stone Rooms

-Picture: Top of an orante table, detail
+Picture: Top of an ornate table, detail

-Picture: Augsburg ornamental silver clock, detail
+Picture: Ornamental silver clock, detail

 Picture: Audience canopy, detail